 Choosing among the best compound bow for hunting isn't a matter of guesswork.
 You've to know exactly what you're looking for – what feels like you.
 We often advise our readers to avoid focusing on models and features, as they can mislead you.
 Your choice can make a sea of difference in your archery and hunting experience.
 Consider your hunting style, physique and experience as they go hand-in-hand with draw weight and draw length.

 If you've not been hunting for a long time, choose a lighter but longer bow with a greater range to give you more room for growth, and set up a minimum draw weight.
 Don’t also forget to select a bow that's easier to maintain and assemble.
+And remember that bow hunting is more challenging than using rifles, but it's also more grateful.
+A choice in-between the two weapons could be the crossbow.

 - What is the best compound bow for hunting?